exabrial/graylog-plugin-openwire/README.md

 # graylog-plugin-openwire
-Provides an Openwire input for Graylog using the ActiveMQ client library
+Provides an Openwire input for Graylog using the ActiveMQ client library.
+Bridges `ActiveMQ->Graylog`

 If you use Logback inside your JavaEE applications, you can easily get your messages to ActiveMQ with this Logback appender: https://github.com/exabrial/logback-jms-appender